preservia/database/content/fonts/index.md

 Never uninstall CFW while a custom font is installed. **This will fully brick your console!** If this happens you'll need a [DS flashcart with ntrboot](https://www.flashcarts.net/ds-quick-start-guide) to re-install boot9strap.

 {: .notice }
 It is recommended you create a NAND backup before installing custom fonts as you will be modifying system files.
 Doing so is safe since boot9strap provides brick protection but it is still recommended that you make a backup.
-If your home menu fails to launch after installing a custom font, view [this section](#removing-a-custom-font).
+If your home menu fails to launch after installing a custom font, view [*Removing a Custom Font*](#removing-a-custom-font).

 ## How to Install a Font
 1. Put a downloaded `.cia` file on your (micro)SD Card.